h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 > When session resumption or session tickets {{?RFC5077}} are used, the previous contents of this extension are irrelevant, and only the values in the new handshake messages are considered.

 In order to prevent down-bidding attacks, RADIUS systems which negotiate the "radius/1.1" protocol MUST associate that information with the session ticket, and enforce the use of "radius/1.1" on session resumption.
-That is, if "radius/1.1" was negotiated for a session, both clients and servers MUST behave as if the RADIUS/1.1 flag was set to "require" for that session.
+That is, if "radius/1.1" was negotiated for a session, both clients and servers MUST behave as if the RADIUS/1.1 variable was set to "require" for that session.

 A client which is resuming a "radius/1.1" connection MUST advertise only the capability to do "radius/1.1" for the resumed session.
 That is, even if the client configuration allows historic RADIUS/TLS for new connections, it MUST signal "radius/1.1" when resuming a session which had previously negotiated "radius/1.1".